nguyenphuminh/catbrain/README.md

     // Options: xavierUniform, xavierNormal, heUniform, heNormal, lecunUniform, lecunNormal, basicUniform
     weightInit: "heNormal"

-    // Options to load existing models, randomly initialized if not provided
+    // Options to load existing models, randomly initialized depends on activation if not provided
+    // Though, do note that biases are initialized as 0
     // weights: number[][][],
     // biases: number[][]
 });